erin-noe-payne/express-train/ReadMe.md

 # Why use Express Train?

 Because express is excellent, but it makes no decisions for you and does not enforce any structure.
 The result can be a steep learning curve for new developers to node, or to a given project.
 Even very good developers using the same tools to build towards the same goals can end up with very different products.
-And individuals or organizations can struggle to define a repeatable process or consistent structure for their projects.
+And individuals or organizations can struggle to define a repeatable process or consistent structure for their web applications.

 Our goal is to provide a framework that will make some reasonable decisions to get a new project up and running quickly and give a consistent structure for your web applications, without asking you to sacrifice any of the flexibility you are used to from express.
 We also aim to provide a powerful and fully featured set of CLI tools to set up project scaffolding, explore your application, and define custom boilerplates for any situation.